-Melbourne is one city in which the journey can very easily become the destination, so pull on your most fashionable trainers (it’s still Melbourne, darling) and head out for a stroll.
+Melbourne is a city in which the journey can very easily become the destination, so pull on your most fashionable trainers and head out to explore on foot.

-While there are plenty of guided walking tours on offer that traverse the inner city, our selection of the best self guided Melbourne walks will take you a little further afield.
-Enjoy!
+There are plenty of guided walking tours that traverse the CBD, but here’s a selection of the best self-guided Melbourne walks.
+Not only are they free of charge, but each one will take you a little further afield.

 Oozing character from every grungy pore, St Kilda is one of the most popular and accessible tourist precincts outside of the city centre (just jump on the number 96 tram from Bourke Street).
-Start at O’Donnell Gardens and make a loop up Acland St and the Esplanade to take in iconic landmarks including Luna Park, the venerable Palais Theatre, St Kilda Pier, Catani Arch and the St Kilda Sea Baths.
-Take some time out along the way to wiggle your toes in the sand.
+It’s home to iconic landmarks such as Luna Park, the venerable Palais Theatre, St Kilda Pier, Catani Arch and the St Kilda Sea Baths.

 From hipsters to historians, everybody wants a piece of Fitzroy.
-It’s also one of the most culturally significant parts of the city in terms of Indigenous heritage.
-Follow the Fitzroy Aboriginal Heritage Walking Trail (marked by bronze plaques) along Gertrude and Smith Streets.
+It’s also one of the most culturally significant parts of Melbourne to the city’s Indigenous population.
+Home to the Wurundjeri First People pre-settlement, from the early to mid 1900s Fitzroy had a large Aboriginal community and would later become a hub for social and political activism.
+To learn more, follow the City of Yarra’s Fitzroy Aboriginal Heritage Walking Trail along Gertrude and Smith Streets.

 Additional images: Bigstock